-The Wisconsin COVID-19 Vaccine Registry is being by public and private providers in Wisconsin to register and schedule COVID-19 vaccines.
+The Wisconsin COVID-19 Vaccine Registry is being used by public and private providers in Wisconsin to register and schedule COVID-19 vaccinations.
 Not all vaccinators are using vaccine registry software and some are using their own systems.
-For more information about how to get a vaccine, go to the DHS COVID-19: Where can you get vaccinated webpage.
+A list of vaccinators using the vaccine registry is provided below.
+Learn more about how to get a vaccination.

 Vaccine Registry Sites

 DHS Community-Based Vaccination Clinics

 All DHS community-based vaccination clinics require a parent or guardian to be at the vaccination appointment with a person that is under 18.
 Walk-ins are welcomed at these clinics.
 If you prefer to schedule an appointment, you can visit vaccinate.wi.gov or call toll-free at 844-684-1064.
 After registration, individuals will be able to schedule their appointment.

 More information about DHS community-based vaccination clinics:

 Parking: Free parking is available in lots 11 and 2, in front of the Yellowjacket Union.

 Building entrance: Yellow Jacket Student Union main entrance

 - Friday, 11 a.m.-6 p.m.

 Parking: Park in front of clinic.